Jennifer White Karp

 Posts by Jennifer White Karp:

-Brooklyn median and average sales prices hit record highs in the first quarter of 2025, according to the latest Elliman Report.
+Brooklyn’s average and median sales prices rose annually to the third-highest on record in the fourth quarter, according to the Elliman Report.

 Read More